 What are the most common Dodge Viper problems?

-According to Au7o's analysis of 260+ owner reports, the 1992-2017 Dodge Viper has 5 documented issues.
-The most frequently reported are: Gen 1 V10 Head Gasket Failure, Rod Bearing Failure from Oil Starvation (Track Use), Clutch Slave Cylinder and Hydraulic System Failure.
-Of these, 2 are rated critical and should be addressed promptly.
+According to Au7o's analysis of 260+ owner reports, the 1992-2017 Dodge Viper has 10 documented issues.
+The most frequently reported are: Gen 1 V10 Head Gasket Failure, Rod Bearing Failure from Oil Starvation (Track Use), Power Steering Fluid Fire (Reservoir Cap Off, Fluid Ignites on Header).
+Of these, 3 are rated critical and should be addressed promptly.

 Is the Dodge Viper reliable?

-The 1992-2017 Dodge Viper has 5 known issues documented across 260+ owner reports.
-2 issues are rated critical: Gen 1 V10 Head Gasket Failure and Rod Bearing Failure from Oil Starvation (Track Use).
+The 1992-2017 Dodge Viper has 10 known issues documented across 260+ owner reports.
+3 issues are rated critical: Gen 1 V10 Head Gasket Failure and Rod Bearing Failure from Oil Starvation (Track Use) and Power Steering Fluid Fire (Reservoir Cap Off, Fluid Ignites on Header).
 Prospective buyers should inspect for these issues and factor potential repair costs into their purchase decision.
 Regular maintenance following the manufacturer's schedule helps prevent many common problems.

 How much does it cost to fix common Dodge Viper problems?